indie-testing-community/website/README.md

 rbenv global 3.1.4  # set the default Ruby version for this machine
 # or:
-rbenv local 3.1.4   # after navigating this repository, run this command to set the Ruby version for just this project
+rbenv local 3.1.4   # after navigating to this repository, run this command to set the Ruby version for just this project
 ```

 If any of these commands don't work as they should, you may need to quit and re-open your terminal app/tab before trying again.